Causal Inference under Interference through Designed Markets: Impact Evaluation in the Chilean School Market

-For this application, we combine two datasets from the Ministry of Education for 2018 - 2020.
+We estimate and perform inference on the effect of information on income inequality by constructing a similar observational dataset on Chilean students.
+We also find that information affects choices positively, and that capacity constraints reduce the effect of the intervention on allocations significantly.
+We combine two datasets from the Ministry of Education for 2018 - 2020.
 For the admissions system, we use publicly available data on the centralized admissions process (SAE) for 2020 for those applying to the 9th grade in Chile.
 This data includes the rankings each student submits to the algorithm, their priority, location, and actual assignment.
-We link this to another student-level dataset collected as part of the SIMCE\footnote{Sistema de Medición de la Calidad de la Educación} standardized test system in Chile.
-This data includes additional demographic information on parents and students collected through a survey, and is part of a private dataset that can be requested from the Ministry of Education in Chile.
-For school quality for the 9th grade admissions process, we use a rough measure which is the average student math and reading score for the school in 2018 amongst 10th graders.
+We link this to a demographic survey collected as part of the SIMCE\footnote{Sistema de Medición de la Calidad de la Educación} standardized test system in Chile.
+For school quality for the 9th grade admissions process, we use the average student math and reading score for the school in 2018 among 10th graders.
+Students apply to a subset of approximately 2,500 schools nationwide.

 The treatment we analyze is a proxy for the receipt of information on government school quality. $W_i = 1$ if a parent responds ``Yes" to the following question: \\ {\em Do you know the following information about your child's school?
-Performance category of this school.} \footnote{The survey language (in Spanish) is: ¿Conoce usted la siguiente información del colegio de su hijo(a)?
+Performance category of this school}.\footnote{The survey language (in Spanish) is: ¿Conoce usted la siguiente información del colegio de su hijo(a)?
 Categoría de desempeño de este colegio.
-It is the third question in the thirtieth section of the parent survey in the SIMCE dataset.} 53\% of the sample of 114,749 applicants to 9th grade have $W_i = 1$.
-The observed pre-treatment covariates are location (available for all applicants), and household size, mother and father education level, whether or not the mother and father are indigenous and the income of the family (available for those whose parents filled out the SIMCE survey in 8th grade).
+It is the third question in the thirtieth section of the parent survey in the SIMCE dataset.} Of the sample of 114,749 applicants to 9th grade, 53\% have $W_i = 1$.
+The observed pre-treatment covariates are location, household size, mother and father education level, whether or not the mother and father are indigenous and the income of the family.
 Missing covariates are imputed using a k-nearest neighbors approach.
 Table \ref{tab:summary_stats} in Appendix \ref{app:empirical} includes the mean and standard deviation for each of the variables.